Shapley Value Computation in Ontology-Mediated Query Answering: Introduction

-For our study of Shapley value computation, we will work with description logic (DL) knowledge bases (KB), consisting of an ABox (dataset) and TBox (ontology).
-We introduce some natural ways of defining the Shapley value computation ($\ShapleyNoKL{}$) problem in the DL setting, by varying what is to be explained (entailment of a TBox axiom, ABox assertion, or query answer), which parts of the KB are assigned values, and how the complexity is measured.
-To begin our study, we establish the $\mathsf{\#P}$-hardness of the Shapley value computation of a simple graph reachability query, which we then employ to show $\mathsf{\#P}$-hardness of several variants of the $\ShapleyNoKL{}$ problem, even for inexpressive DLs and atomic queries.
-In light of these initial negative results, we embark on a non-uniform complexity analysis, whose aim is to classify the data complexity of the Shapley value computation problems $\ShapleyNoKL{Q}$ associated with each ontology-mediated query (OMQ) $Q=(\T,q)$.
-By transferring recent results from the database setting, we establish a $\mathsf{FP}$/$\mathsf{\#P}$-hard dichotomy result of Shapley value computation problem $\ShapleyNoKL{Q}$ for OMQs $Q=(\T,q)$ where the TBox $\T$ is formulated in the Horn DL $\mathcal{ELHI_{\bot}}$ and $q$ is a constant-free connected homomorphism-closed query.
-Moreover, if restricted to the case where $q$ is a conjunctive query, then the dichotomy is \AP ""effective"", i.e. we can decide whether $\ShapleyNoKL{Q}$ is $\mathsf{FP}$ or $\mathsf{\#P}$-hard.
+For our study of drastic Shapley value computation, we will work with description logic (DL) knowledge bases (KB), consisting of an ABox (dataset) and TBox (ontology).
+We introduce some natural ways of defining the drastic Shapley value computation ($\dShapleyNoKL$) problem in the DL setting, by varying what is to be explained (entailment of a TBox axiom, ABox assertion, or query answer), which parts of the KB are assigned values, and how the complexity is measured.
+To begin our study, we establish the $\mathsf{\#P}$-hardness of the drastic Shapley value computation of a simple graph reachability query, which we then employ to show $\mathsf{\#P}$-hardness of several variants of the $\dShapleyNoKL$ problem, identifying several sources of complexity.
+In particular, we show that $\mathsf{\#P}$-hardness applies as soon as we consider problems in which TBox axioms can be assigned scores, or consider logics which allow for existential restrictions ($\exists r.
+C$) or concept conjunction ($\sqcap$).
+While these results establish intractability even in fairly restricted settings, we also obtain a tractability result for ontology-mediated queries in which the TBox is formulated in common DL-Lite dialects \cite{DBLP:journals/jar/CalvaneseGLLR07} like $\dlliter$ (which underlies OWL 2 QL profile \cite{profiles}) and the query consists of a single atom.
+With a view towards identifying further tractable cases, we embark on a non-uniform complexity analysis, whose aim is to classify the data complexity of the drastic Shapley value computation problems $\dShapleyNoKL_{Q}$ associated with each ontology-mediated query (OMQ) $Q=(\T,q)$.
+By transferring recent results from the database setting, we establish a $\mathsf{FP}$/$\mathsf{\#P}$-hard dichotomy result of the drastic Shapley value computation problem $\dShapleyNoKL_{Q}$ for OMQs $Q=(\T,q)$ where the TBox $\T$ is formulated in the Horn DL $\mathcal{ELHI_{\bot}}$ and $q$ is a constant-free connected homomorphism-closed query.
+Moreover, when restricted to the case where $q$ is a conjunctive query, the dichotomy is \AP ""effective"", i.e. we can decide whether $\dShapleyNoKL_{Q}$ is $\mathsf{FP}$ or $\mathsf{\#P}$-hard.
 Our final and most technically challenging result is to show that the $\mathsf{\#P}$-hardness part of the dichotomy can be strengthened to cover OMQs based upon a wider range of queries $q$.
-Specifically, we show that for any OMQ $Q=(\T,q)$ based upon a $\mathcal{ELHI_{\bot}}$ TBox and a UCQ $q$ (which may be disconnected and/or contain constants), non-FO-rewritability of $Q$ implies $\mathsf{\#P}$-hardness of $\ShapleyNoKL{Q}$.
-Due to the tight connections holding between Shapley value computation and probabilistic query evaluation, the proof of this result can be further used to obtain a $\mathsf{FP}$/$\mathsf{\#P}$-hard dichotomy for probabilistic ontology-mediated queries from $(\mathcal{ELHI_{\bot}},\textup{UCQ})$, substantially generalizing existing results.
+Specifically, we show that for any OMQ $Q=(\T,q)$ based upon a $\mathcal{ELHI_{\bot}}$ TBox and a UCQ $q$ (which may be disconnected and/or contain constants), non-FO-rewritability of $Q$ implies $\mathsf{\#P}$-hardness of $\dShapleyNoKL_{Q}$.
+Due to the tight connections holding between drastic Shapley value computation and probabilistic query evaluation, the proof of this result can be further used to obtain an $\mathsf{FP}$/$\mathsf{\#P}$-hard dichotomy for probabilistic ontology-mediated queries from $(\mathcal{ELHI_{\bot}},\mathsf{UCQ})$, substantially generalizing existing results.